INL Bureau · Office Profiles

 Disrupting Synthetic Drug Supply Chains

-Builds partner capacity across the full continuum — from preventing precursor chemical diversion and identifying clandestine labs to detecting drugs at ports of entry and sharing intelligence among law enforcement and forensic officers globally.
+Intervenes across the full illicit narcotics supply chain — from preventing precursor chemical diversion and identifying clandestine labs to detecting drugs at ports of entry and sharing intelligence among law enforcement and forensic officers globally.

 💻